Goalie Grosenick returns to NHL, leads Kings past Ducks 5-1

 Kempe has six goals in his last three games.
 The Swedish forward followed his hat trick against the Ducks on Monday with another huge offensive performance for Los Angeles, which won for just the second time in seven games.

 Kempe opened the scoring in the first period with a power-play goal.
 Los Angeles scored on the man advantage for the sixth consecutive game.

-Steel snapped his nine-game goal drought just 19 seconds after Kopitar scored for the Kings.

-But Kempe scored again late in the second period, and Athanasiou converted a rebound early in the third for a goal in his second consecutive game.
+Kopitar also scored on the power play early in the second period.
+The Kings are 9 for 23 on the man advantage during their scoring streak.

 WOUNDED DUCKS